Islandora/documentation/docs/concepts/derivatives.md

 As Actions, they can be executed on nodes manually using Views Bulk Operations.
 They can also be configured to run automatically on media save thanks to Islandora's additions to the Drupal [Contexts] module.

+## Derivatives can run automatically with Contexts

+With the Contexts module, you can configure derivatives to run under specific conditions.
+These are set in the "Conditions" section.
+Islandora provides a number of context conditions including:

+- entity bundle
+- media mimetype
+- term (attached to a media or node, or a node's parent node)
+- whether a node or media "is islandora"

+You can set up as many of these as you like, with "and" or "or" logic between them.

+In the "Reactions" section is where you can set up derivatives.
+For standard model derivatives, choose the "Derivatives" reaction.
+This lists all actions, including derivative actions.
+Note that multifile derivatives won't work here.

+!!! note "Multi-file media"
+    The multi-file media derivatives can NOT be selected from within the "Derivatives" reactions.
+    From the "Reactions" pop-up window, you must choose "Derive file for Existing Media".
+This panel lists only Multi-file media-type derivatives.

 ## Derivatives have Types